top of page

 The fight that the Melbourne crowd needed after the main event cancellation delivered something genuinely beautiful.
 Adesanya, who had grown up idolising Anderson Silva and modelled his style on the Brazilian’s karate-stance striking, was finally sharing the cage with him.
 Silva was 43 years old and four fights removed from the title he had held for over six years.
 He arrived not as a champion defending legacy, but as a living museum of what the sport once was.
 The dynamic created a performance unlike anything Adesanya had produced before: probing, respectful, technical, showboating without malice, and occasionally interrupted by genuine attempts to finish.

 Silva landed occasionally, smiled, danced, and threatened with his counter right hand throughout.
 But Adesanya’s timing was cleaner, his footwork sharper, and his reading of distance impeccable.
-He won all five rounds on all three judges’ scorecards.
-At the final bell both fighters embraced at length, and the Melbourne crowd gave a standing ovation.
+Adesanya outlanded Silva 65-34 in total strikes per UFC Stats.
+The three judges scored it 30-27, 30-27 and 29-28 for Adesanya.
+At the final bell both fighters embraced at length, Silva audibly told Adesanya “I pass the baton onto you,” and the Melbourne crowd gave a standing ovation.
 It was the symbolic passing of a torch: the greatest MW of all time, now 43, acknowledging the man who would become his successor within months.
 No finish, no controversy — just two of the sport’s finest technical fighters performing at their highest levels.

 Rest of Card